qiangxinglin/docker-autobuild/lookbusy/README.md

 The script will automate everything for you, including:

-- Keep CPU and Network busy
+- Keep 10% CPU busy (dynammically)
-- Keep Memory busy for ARM Instance
+- Keep 10% Memory occupied for ARM Instance
+- Run a speedtest every 2hrs

 **Normal use**